Utah social media law means kids need approval from parents

 The laws are the latest effort from Utah lawmakers focused on the fragility of children in the digital age.
 Two years ago, Cox signed legislation that called on tech companies to automatically block porn on cellphones and tablets sold in the state, after arguments about the dangers it posed to children found resonance among Utah lawmakers, the majority of whom are members of The Church of Jesus Christ of Latter-day Saints.
 Amid concerns about enforcement, lawmakers ultimately revised that legislation to prevent it from taking effect unless five other states passed similar laws.

-The regulations come as parents and lawmakers are growing increasingly concerned about kids and teenagers’ social media use and how platforms like TikTok, Instagram and others are affecting young people’s mental health.
-The dangers of social media to children is also emerging as a focus for trial lawyers, with addiction lawsuits being filed thorughout the country.
+The regulations come as parents and lawmakers are growing increasingly concerned about kids’ and teenagers’ social media use and how platforms like TikTok, Instagram and others are affecting young people’s mental health.
+The dangers of social media to children are also emerging as a focus for trial lawyers, with addiction lawsuits being filed throughout the country.